Chamepp/Chamepp/README.md

 <br>

-> “Perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away.”
+> “Do It Big Or Stay In Bed”
-> - Antoine de Saint-Exupery
+> - Me

 <br>